23 September 2019 – 27 September 2019

-Fashion Journalism Course Highlights
+Fashion Journalism course highlights

 - Access to the Vogue archives

-- Visit to Vogue House
+- A visit to Vogue House

-- Industry Speakers
+- Industry speakers

-- Have your writing edited by a professional editor
+- Have your writing edited by a professional

-- Create a mini mock issue of Vogue
+- Create a mock mini issue of Vogue

-Condé Nast College is situated in a state-of-the-art building in the heart of London’s creative and cultural hub Soho.
-Surrounded by numerous film, fashion and media houses provides students with unrivalled opportunities for professional networking and cultural experiences.
-The College is only a 10-minute walk away from the Condé Nast International Headquarters, as well as the iconic, Vogue House, which our students visit as part of their exposure to the professional world.
+Condé Nast College is situated in a state-of-the-art building in the heart of Soho, London’s creative and cultural hub.
+The area is home to numerous film, fashion and media houses providing unrivalled opportunities for professional networking and cultural experiences.
+The College is a 10-minute walk from the headquarters of Condé Nast International, as well as Vogue House, which our students visit as part of their exposure to the professional world.

-Applicants must be 18-years or older by the start of the course and be able to demonstrate a good level of English.
+There are no formal entry requirements but applicants must be 18 years or older by the start of the course, and have a good level of English.

 Johannes is the Programme Director of MA Fashion Media Practice at the College, and he has previously headed up MA degrees at the London College of Fashion.
-Johannes is currently completing his Doctoral research degree in fashion media.
+Johannes is currently completing his doctoral research degree in fashion media.